Introducing the Azure Az PowerShell module

 - Cmdlet available for advanced REST operations with Azure resources

 PowerShell 7.0.6 LTS, PowerShell 7.1.3, or higher is the recommended version of PowerShell for use with the Azure Az PowerShell module on all platforms.

-The Az PowerShell module is based on the .NET Standard library and works with PowerShell 7 and later on all platforms including Windows, macOS, and Linux.
+The Az PowerShell module is based on the .NET Standard library and works with PowerShell 7 and later on all platforms including Windows, Linux, and macOS.
 It's also compatible with Windows PowerShell 5.1.

 We're committed to bringing Azure support to all platforms and all Az PowerShell modules are cross-platforms.